client9/gospell/README.md

-# go-hunspell
+# gospell
-pure golang hunspell
+pure golang spelling dictionary based on hunspell dictionaries.

 NOTE: I'm not an expert in linguistics nor spelling.
 Help is welcome.